Cyndolo/ECE143_Group12/README.md

 - Generates histograms for gender-conditional admission counts and rates
 - Generates histograms for race-conditional admission counts and rates
 - Generates GPA vs. GMAT linear model plot, and its associated residal plot and GMAT-conditional GPA variance plot.

+Zheng_code.py:
+- Generates count plot for admission statistics
+- Generates the count plot of working experience for the applicants in the top 4 working industries: Nonprofit, Consulting, Technology and PE/VC.
+- Groups applicants by working experience and plots working experience against admission rate.
+Note that samples with working experience less than 2 years or more than 8 years are droped as the sample numbers are too small.
+- Modify the filename in the read_csv function accordingly to run the code successfully.